Click the 'Hybrid JFX/MT4 Installers' tab. Then select the product you wish to install from the table - your download should start automatically

 Open up the zip package you've just downloaded, run the installer and install the package in the MT4 Data Folder

-(Use the MT4 'Open Data Folder' option to very quickly identify the MT4 Data Folder location, you'll see the path to the folder at the top of the explorer window... if you right click on the path you can select "copy address as text" from the dropdown selection.. then you can simply paste the MT4 Data Folder into the installer text field).
+(Use the MT4 'Open Data Folder' [Click 'File' and then 'Open Data Folder' in MT4] option to very quickly identify the MT4 Data Folder location, you'll see the path to the folder at the top of the explorer window... if you right click on the path information in Windows Explorer you can select "copy address as text" from the dropdown selection.. then you can simply paste the MT4 Data Folder into the installer text field by clicking in the installation text field and pressing Control & V (to paste the data)).

 Do NOT install the package in the MT4 indicators or experts folders!